 Desmond Schatz, M.D.; Oral Insulin Protocol Chair

 Dr. Schatz has been involved in Type 1 diabetes (T1D) research since the mid 1980s and has published over 180 manuscripts, mainly relating to the prediction, natural history, genetics, immunopathogenesis and prevention of T1D.
 He is the principal investigator of multiple ongoing T1D clinical trials at the UF Diabetes Institute.
 Recently he was awarded the Mary Tyler Moore and S. Robert Levine JDRF Excellence in Clinical Research Award with his colleagues Dr. Mark Atkinson and Dr. Mike Haller.
-In January 2016, Dr. Schatz will transition from Vice President to President of the American Diabetes Association.
+In January 2016, Dr. Schatz began serving his term as President of the American Diabetes Association.

 Michael Haller, M.D.; ATG-GCSF Protocol Study Chair